pure-data/externals-howto/README.rst

 -----------------------------

-All routines for inlets and outlets need a reference to the object-interna of the class-instance.
-When instantiating a new object, the necessary data space-variable of the ``t_object``-type is initialised.
-This variable has to be passed as the ``owner``-object to the various inlet- and outlet-routines.
+All routines for inlets and outlets need a reference to the object internal of the class instance.
+When instantiating a new object, the necessary data space variable of the ``t_object`` type is initialised.
+This variable has to be passed as the ``owner`` object to the various inlet and outlet routines.

 inlet\_new
 ^^^^^^^^^^